-Summer is the most prolific time of the year in the garden.
+The summer garden demonstrates nature at it most prolific.
 Everything is rushing to grow, bloom and set seed seemingly all at once.
 It is the time of year when we want to enjoy the outdoors and our garden, entertain friends and family and just enjoy nature.

 “What is one to say about June, the time of perfect young summer, the fulfillment of the promise of the earlier months, and with as yet no sign to remind one that its fresh young beauty will ever fade.”
 Gertrude Jekyll

 Spending time at home is a lot more pleasant with a beautiful garden to enjoy.
 I love to watch the changes in the summer garden, and they often occur on a daily basis.
 Day-by-day, week-by-week, and month-by-month, the emphasis shifts as one plant or group peaks and takes the spotlight.
 Planning for and anticipating these highlights is part of the fun.
 For instance, if Oriental lilies are your special favorites, why not plan the garden to peak around their bloom and have a party to celebrate!

 There are so many things one can do in the summer garden, so many plants to try, color combinations to experiment with, ways to use plants, and things to learn that there is no end to the discoveries and enjoyment to be had.
 So, here are some of the choices for the summer garden and some great ideas to use.

 Summer perennials are the backbone of the garden.
 We eagerly await the return of bee-balm, coneflowers, daylilies, hostas, penstemons, phloxes, salvias and many more.
 Daylilies are must-haves for the summer garden.
 With a long bloom period (many are re-bloomers), and so many sizes and colors to choose from, there is the perfect daylily for nearly any situation.